first-coder-1/Wordpress-Spam-Attack-Removal-Script/Readme.md

 Written in Python and compatible with both **Python2** and **Python3**.

 This script essentially removes spam attack injections from a given path.
-The convertplug plugin that comes with Avada which has a  vulnurability disclosed by Wordfence have caused numerous sites to be breached the breach contains access to content,code and database and this script should be only utilized to clean injected scripts from the themes and any other place where it might be.
-Please do seek help of a professional to handle the rest of the issues.
+The convertplug plugin that comes with Avada which has a  vulnurability disclosed by Wordfence have caused numerous sites to be breached, unauthorized users have access to content,code and database.
+This script should be only utilized to clean injected javascript snippets from the themes and any other place where it might be.

 You can read the details about vulnerability from here